Beit Shemesh: Demographics

 When the city was built in the 1950s, it was initially settled by new immigrants from Iran, Iraq, Romania, Bulgaria, Morocco, and Iraqi Kurdistan.
-In the 1990s, the city saw a large influx of new immigrants from the former Soviet Union, Ethiopia, and English-speaking countries, turning it into a major center for immigrants from English-speaking countries (Anglo-Saxim).
+In the 1990s, the city saw a large influx of new immigrants from the former Soviet Union, Ethiopia, and English-speaking countries, turning it into a major center for immigrants from English-speaking countries (Anglo-Saxon).
 Considerable numbers have come from North America, the United Kingdom, South Africa, and Australia.
 This population tends to be Orthodox, educated, and from middle-income groups.
 At the same time, Orthodox Jews from within Israel also began moving to the city, seeking roomier, low-cost housing.

-According to a city councilor, there were no "ultra-Orthodox" a/k Haredim groups in Beit Shemesh before the 1990s.
+According to a city councilor, there were no "ultra-Orthodox" a.k.a.
+Haredim groups in Beit Shemesh before the 1990s.
 Since then, Beit Shemesh has become increasingly religious, with a large Haredi sector, particularly in Ramat Beit Shemesh.
 Many synagogues and yeshivas have been built in the city.
 Religious communities represented in Beit Shemesh include Chabad Ger, Belz, American Modern Orthodox and American Yeshivish, French Sefardim, South African Modern Orthodox, Israeli Dati Leumi and more recently a Spanish speaking community.
 In 2011 Haredim made up 40% of the population.
 According to statistics published by the municipality, 63% of the city's schoolchildren in 2010 were Haredim.
 75% of the children entering the first grade in the 2012/2013 academic year were registered in official Haredi institutions.